DasunNethsara-04/JARVIS-PC-Assistant/README.md

 MARK is open source community application.
 It works all the new Windows version Like Windows 8.1, 10 and Windows 11.
 This Assistant created for make your computer easier to use.

 ## New Features
-- Online YouTube listening ability
+- songs listening ability via YouTube
 - Multimedia Controls (Volume up, down and mute)
 - File Organizer
 - ZIP File Extractor